DataWiz3rd/DATA-ANALYSIS-PORTFOLIO/README.md

 ## About
 I’m Caroline, a Chemical Engineering enthusiast with a love for making sense of data.
 My journey into data analytics started with tools like MATLAB, Excel, and SQL, and I’ve also picked up some Python along the way.
 I believe my engineering background gives me a unique edge when it comes to solving problems and finding patterns in complex datasets.

-One of my proudest achievements was during my time as Membership Chairperson for the Society of Petroleum Engineers (SPEOAU).
+One of my proudest achievements is during my time as Membership Chairperson for the Society of Petroleum Engineers (SPEOAU).
 I worked on analyzing and organizing membership data, and my efforts led to a 30% increase in membership within just a month!
 It felt amazing to see how data-driven decisions could make such a big impact.

 I’ve also had the chance to participate in a MATLAB competition, which taught me how powerful computational tools can be for breaking down tough problems.
 Those experiences made me realize how much I enjoy digging into data, finding insights, and using them to drive meaningful change.